The Browser Wars

 It was only last year that the bane of our lives (okay, exaggerating, but still) was Internet Explorer 6.
-You know the story: you’d design a beautiful website, wrangled with the client to get it beautiful in their eyes, too and started the development.
+You know the story: you’d design a beautiful website, wrangled with the client to get it beautiful in their eyes, too and started the web development stage.

 You code it in Firefox or Chrome, test it in Opera and Safari for the ten people in the world who use it.
 Then, begrudgingly, you’d move your cursor towards that angelic blue ‘e’, and…CRAP!
 Your navigation is staggered down the page, the page is aligned to the left and all of your beautifully-crafted columns are crashing into each other.

 You then spend the next few hours adding hack after hack, line after line of style to cater to Microsoft Dinosaur.
 Sometimes it would look okay in IE7 and IE8.
 Sometimes it wouldn’t.
 But you could almost guarantee that IE6 would completely break your page.

 Now, it seems, lessons are being learnt and IE6 is being rapidly discarded into the ether.

 Enter Internet Explorer 7

 Now, as web standards rapidly develop and new technologies are constantly being adopted by the browser vendors in their nightly builds, Internet Explorer 7 is being left behind.
 It is, however, still installed on millions of machines around the world.

 Sometimes when I think about it, it seems as though IE7 may go the way of Windows Vista and just not latch on.
 Indeed when IE7 was first launched, Firefox and other alternatives had already well-established themselves into the market.

 IE6 once held over 95 per cent of the browser market around the world.
 IE7 hasn’t been nearly as popular, but it was still widely adopted.
 At MintTwist, we only need to look at the stats for our clients’ websites to make that claim.